ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

         This will ensure that the token is not exposed.

         ![Setting token to be invisible during runtime](img/psh_addvariable.png)

-    After this, when running Composer to get updates, you will be asked for a username and password.
-Use:

-    - as username - your Installation key found on the **Maintenance and Support agreement details** page in the service portal
-    - as password - the token password you retrieved in step 3.

     !!! note "Authentication token validation delay"